frontenddogma/web-development-glossary/manuscript/r.md

 Resource Hints
 : A number of HTML link relationships that allow to indicate what resources to fetch ahead of time in order to improve performance.
 Resource Hints include `dns-prefetch`, `preconnect`, `prefetch`, and `prerender`, and can be implemented using the HTML `link` element as well as the `Link` HTTP header. ℹ︎&nbsp;[w3.org/TR/resource-hints](https://www.w3.org/TR/resource-hints/)

+Resource record
+: A DNS record type.
+Each resource record has a type (name and number), an expiration time (time to live), a class, and type-specific data.
+Resource records of the same type are described as a resource record set (RRset), having no special ordering.
+DNS resolvers return the entire set upon query, but servers may implement round-robin ordering to achieve load balancing.&nbsp;[†](#w-dns)

 Response
 : In HTTP, a server’s answer to a client.
 A response message consists of a status line which includes the status code and reason message (e.g., `HTTP/1.1 200 OK`, which indicates that the client’s request succeeded), response header fields (e.g., `Content-Type: text/html`), an empty line, and an optional message body.&nbsp;[†](#w-http)